https://newsletter.po.creamermedia.com

 The net debt-to-earnings ratio was 0.17x at the end of the September quarter, compared with 0.37x in the June quarter.

 Post the quarter-end, Gold Fields completed the acquisition of Gold Road Resources and paid $1.45-billion.
-The purchase was funded using an underwritten bridge facility of $2.3-billion that was executed in July.
+The purchase was funded using an underwritten bridge facility of $2.3-billion.

 To subscribe email subscriptions@creamermedia.co.za or click here